Watch the unbelievable feats of Kim Peek, the real Rain Man, and discover exactly why he was so special in the first

-However, Peek’s condition also led to serious problems.
+However, Kim Peek’s condition also led to serious problems.
 In spite of his incredible memory, Peek struggled intellectually.
 He had problems with subjects requiring reasoning abilities like mathematics and his I.Q. was shockingly only around 87, which is below the normal range of approximately 90-110.

 Peek also had developmental problems.
 He didn’t learn to walk until he was almost four years old and he required help to do basic things like buttoning up a shirt.
 Luckily for Peek, he had an incredibly devoted father, Fran, who spent most of his life looking after his gifted son and performing the tasks that Peek found difficult.

 In 1984, the Peeks met screenwriter Barry Morrow, which led to the creation of the script for Rain Man.
-The resulting popularity of the movie led to many television appearances for Peek as well as interest from scientists who ran a series of MRIs on Peek in order to help expand our understanding of how the human brain works.
+The resulting popularity of the movie led to many television appearances for Kim Peek as well as interest from scientists who ran a series of MRIs on him in order to help expand our understanding of how the human brain works.

 Kim Peek eventually died of a heart attack in 2009 at just 58.
 It was the end of an incredible life.

 As Barry Morrow once said of Peek, “I don’t think anybody could spend five minutes with Kim and not come away with a slightly altered view of themselves, the world, and our potential as human beings.”

 After this look at Kim Peek, the real Rain Man, read about more true tales that inspired beloved movies, including the stories of Rod Ansell, the real-life Crocodile Dundee and Henry Hill and the real-life Goodfellas.